marinapapap/bank-tech-test/readme.md

 > console.log(bankStatement.statement());
 ```

-_screenshot of the program being run in the node REPL can be found in the main directory_
+_A screenshot of the program being run in the node REPL can be found in the main directory._

 ## Class Framework